-Investigations, hearings and meetings of the Committee relating to an investigation and the existence of such investigations, hearings, and meetings shall be confidential.
+Investigations, hearings and meetings of the Committee relating to an investigation and the existence of such investigations, hearings, and meetings shall not be open to the public and shall be confidential.
 All other meetings of the Committee shall be open to the public.